sedadna/sedadna.github.io/category/board.md

 <div class="intro">

 <div class="section Maïlys">
-<p> <a href="https://www.researchgate.net/profile/Mailys-Picard" target="_blank"><b>Maïlys Picard</b></a>  is finishing her Ph.D. in molecular paleoecology from the Cawthron Institute and the University of Waikato (New Zealand), investigating the links between cyanobacterial blooms and the introduction of non-native fish in New Zealand lakes.
-She is helping with student seminars. </p>
+<p> <a href="https://www.researchgate.net/profile/Mailys-Picard" target="_blank"><b>Maïlys Picard</b></a> has a Ph.D. in Biology from the University of Waikato, based at the Cawthron Institute (Aotearoa / New Zealand), where she investigated drivers of cyanobacterial blooms in lakes.
+She is currently a postdoctoral fellow at the University of Umeå (Sweden) and her research aims to understand and reconstruct lake and coastal systems histories, with a particular interest in functional changes. </p>
 </div>

 <div class="section Ines">
 <p>  <a href="https://www.researchgate.net/profile/Ines-Barrenechea-2" target="_blank"><b>Ines Barrenechea</b></a> has a PhD in Earth Sciences from Geneva University.
 Her PhD research was focused on reconstructing marine biodiversity and on biomonitoring using eDNA metabarcoding.
-Current research interest is marine extremophiles (protists) from ancient and recent sediments She is currently a postdoc at the Arctic University of Norway, Tromsø, Norway.
+Current research interest is marine extremophiles (protists) from ancient and recent sediments.
+She is currently a postdoc at the Arctic University of Norway, Tromsø, Norway.
 Ines is responsible for organising PhD seminars from Europe/Africa time zone.</p>
 </div>

 <div class="section Jordan">